Overview

 Your Contributions

-You may contribute 1% to 100% of your eligible compensation to your plan account, up to annual IRS limits.
-In 2023, you may contribute up to:
+You may contribute 1% to 90% of your eligible compensation to your plan account, up to annual IRS limits.
+Your contributions may be made through pre-tax, Roth after-tax, or a combination of both types of contributions.
+In 2025, you may contribute up to the following amounts, based on your age:

 Note: The annual maximum applies across employers.
-If you contributed to a 401(k) plan this year with a prior employer, notify payroll via email at payroll@nutanix.com with the exact dollar amount that you have already contributed.
-Be sure to include both pre-tax deferrals and Roth contributions.
+If you contributed to a 401(k) plan this year with a prior employer, notify payroll via email at payroll@nutanix.com with the exact dollar amount that you've already contributed.
+Be sure to include all contributions, including traditional pre-tax, Roth after-tax, and any after-tax in-plan Roth conversion (also known as the Mega Roth Backdoor) contributions.

 Rollovers

 If you have a balance in a former employer’s retirement plan, you may want to consider consolidating your accounts by moving your money into the Nutanix 401(k) Plan.
+If the account balance is $7,000 or less, you can take advantage of auto portability to streamline the process of rolling your account into the Nutanix plan when your prior plan participates in the program.
 For more information, go to the Fidelity website.

 Traditional pre-tax vs. Roth contributions: What’s the difference?